Weight Management (cont.)

 A healthy lifestyle means:

 - Eating healthy foods.
 This includes fruits, vegetables, and whole grains.
 If you eat meat and dairy foods, choose lean meats and low-fat dairy foods most of the time.
 Healthy eating also means not eating too much sugar, fat, or fast foods.
 You can still have dessert and treats now and then.
 The goal is moderation.
-Go to the section Healthy Eating.
+See Healthy Eating.

 - Making some kind of physical activity part of your daily routine.
 "Physical activity" doesn't have to mean regular visits to the gym or running marathons.
 There are lots of other ways to fit activity into your life.
-Go to the section Healthy Activity.
+See Healthy Activity.

 - Not smoking.
 Weight gain is a big concern for many people who want to quit smoking.
 But many people don't gain weight.
 And it's more of a health risk to keep smoking than it is to gain a few extra pounds when you quit.
 For information, see the topic Quitting Smoking.